Overview

 Multi-level Ordering

-When there are multiple specifications, the table is sorted by the first specification listed, and for equals values, go to the next specification, and so on.
+When there are multiple specifications, it is sorted by the first specification listed, and for equals values, go to the next specification, and so on.

 MATCH (n:Paper)